-The very basics of equitation require that you have a secure seat; you should have a straight line that runs through your ear, shoulder, hip and heel, no matter what gait you’re riding in.
+The very basics of equitation on the flat require that you have a secure seat; you should have a straight line that runs through your ear, shoulder, hip and heel, no matter what gait you’re riding in.

 Seat: You should sit in the saddle in an equitation class, feeling your saddle with your seat bones.
 You will use this deeper seat in all gaits unless asked to hand gallop.
 Don’t use a half-seat at the canter!